bzminer/bzminer/README.md

 - Ethereum Stratum v2.0.0 - use `ethstratum2`

 BzMiner will attempt to auto select the protocol if the provided protocol does not succeed in establishing a connection with the pool.

+## HTTP API

+HTTP API can be enabled by setting the http_password in the config file or in the command line interface.

+For more details, set an http password to enable the HTTP API, and go to `http://{ip address}:{http port}/help`.
+If you are on the same computer, you can use `localhost` as the ip address.

+A simple viewer can be found at `/index` when HTTP API is enabled.